YorkDevelopers/venimus/README.md

 The following APIs can be called by normal users once they have authenticated.

+### POST api/user/groups/{GroupSlug}/Events

+Allows the user to sign up for an event.
+The following details must be provided:

+* EventSlug - the ID of the event within the group.
+* NumberOfGuests - the number of unregistered guests
+* DietaryRequirements - any dietary requirements
+* MessageToOrganiser - free format message

+#### Business Rules (not implemented)

+Group does not exist
+Event does not belong to the group
+Event is full
+Event is in the past
+NumberOfGuests is positive
+Guests not allowed
+User is not a member of the group
+A user can only sign up once

 ### GET /api/User/Groups

 Returns the active groups that the current user is a member of.
 The properties of a group are